raspberrypi/documentation/remote-access/ssh/passwordless.md

 cat ~/.ssh/id_rsa.pub | ssh <USERNAME>@<IP-ADDRESS> 'cat >> .ssh/authorized_keys'
 ```

 The `authorized_keys` file will be created for you.
-Prevent it from being executed by running:
+Give read and write permissions only for the current user:

 ```
-chmod 600 .ssh/authorized_keys
+chmod 600 ~/.ssh/authorized_keys
 ```

 Note that this time you will have to authenticate with your password.